Does Your Company Bully Customers?

 The result of bullying for kids on the playground is usually hurt feelings and often tears.
 The result in business is very much the same, though not as visual.
 If customers feel manipulated, or taken advantage of, it just may be they have been bullied.
 Maybe by you.

 That may or may not be a good policy, but it is not what I mean here.
-In this article, we are highlighting places where a customer must change paths, usually with significant expense, if they don’t succumb to the bullying.
+In this article, we are highlighting places where a customer must change paths, often with significant expense, if they don’t succumb to the bullying.

 We’re talking about company policies that “control or force compliance” of customers.